Tutorials

 The use case cartesian_assembly.py shows the steps required to declare an

-assembly made by a central cell (of cartesian type) around which several rings
+assembly made by a central cell (of Cartesian type) around which several rings

 of the same cell are placed.